yazgoo/umberwm/README.md

 # design goals and features

   - kiss: only window management (no taskbar, system tray, ...), complex stuff should be done using other programs (rofi, ...)
-  - configuration as code (like qtile, dwm)
+  - configuration as code (like qtile, dwm, xmonad)
   - tiled by default (Binary space partitioning)
   - supports workspaces
   - supports multiple displays